rhugvedd/SansGPT-Advancing-Generative-Pre-Training-in-Sanskrit/README.md

 ---

 ## Pre-Trained Corpus
-You can download the pre-trained Sanskrit text corpus [here](https://drive.google.com/file/d/18SrpFJCbrDyR5420RYMoHc0n37a_6D4h/view?usp=sharing).
+You can download the aggregated and cleaned Sanskrit text corpus for pre-training [here](https://drive.google.com/file/d/18SrpFJCbrDyR5420RYMoHc0n37a_6D4h/view?usp=sharing).

 ---